ScaleComputing/terraform-provider-hypercore/docs/resources/vm_clone.md

 - `clone` (Object) (see [below for nested schema](#nestedatt--clone))
 - `description` (String) Description of this VM
-- `disk_size` (Number) Disk size in GB: If the cloned VM doesn't have a disk already, a new one will be created, otherwise the current disk will be updated with the preferred size.
-Note that if the cloned VM already has N disks, the first match (by slot or type) will be replaced
+- `disks` (Attributes List) A list of disks' configs for the cloned VM.
+If a disk with the same `type` and `slot` <br>already exists, that disk will be replaced with the new one if the `size` is larger (existing <br>disks can only be expanded and not shrunk).
+In the opposite case, a new disk will created <br>and added to the cloned VM. (see [below for nested schema](#nestedatt--disks))
 - `group` (String) Group/tag to create this VM in
-- `memory` (Number) Memory (RAM) size in MiB: If the cloned VM was already created and it's memory was modified, the cloned VM will be rebooted (either gracefully or forcefully)
+- `memory` (Number) Memory (RAM) size in `MiB`: If the cloned VM was already created <br>and it's memory was modified, the cloned VM will be rebooted (either gracefully or forcefully)
-- `power_state` (String) Initial power state on create: If not provided, it will default to `stop`.
-Available power states are: start, started, stop, shutdown, reboot, reset.
-Power state can be modified on the cloned VM even after the cloning process.
+- `power_state` (String) Initial power state on create: If not provided, it will default to `stop`. <br>Available power states are: start, started, stop, shutdown, reboot, reset. <br>Power state can be modified on the cloned VM even after the cloning process.
 - `vcpu` (Number) Number of CPUs on this VM.
-If the cloned VM was already created and it's VCPU was modified, the cloned VM will be rebooted (either gracefully or forcefully)
+If the cloned VM was already created and it's <br>`VCPU` was modified, the cloned VM will be rebooted (either gracefully or forcefully)

 ### Read-Only